SkyTemple/c-of-time/rust/README.md

 ## License
-The Rust subsystem is licensed under the MIT license, see the `LICENSE_MIT` file in the root directory for more information.
+Rust of Darkness is licensed under the MIT license, see the `LICENSE_MIT` file in the root directory for more information.

 See the README.md in the root directory for more other licenses that apply to other parts of this repository.